Cosmetic Surgery (Standards) Bill [HL]

 Overview

-This bill aims to improve safety standards in cosmetic surgery by creating a new Specialist Register for medical practitioners specializing in cosmetic procedures within the existing Medical Act 1983.
-This register will publicly identify qualified cosmetic surgeons, enhancing transparency and consumer protection.
+This bill aims to improve standards in cosmetic surgery by creating a new Specialist Register for medical practitioners specializing in cosmetic procedures within the existing Medical Act 1983.
+This register will identify qualified practitioners and help patients make informed choices.

 Description

 The Cosmetic Surgery (Standards) Bill amends the Medical Act 1983.
-A new section (34DA) will be added, mandating the General Council to establish a scheme within 12 months of the Act's passage.
-This scheme will create a Specialist Register for cosmetic surgery practitioners.
-The General Council must define criteria for inclusion on this register, considering recommendations from the Cosmetic Surgery Interspecialty Committee of the Royal College of Surgeons.
-Individuals whose names have been removed from the register under section 29B (for reasons such as a refused grant or licence withdrawal) will be excluded.
-The bill applies to England, Wales, Scotland, and Northern Ireland and will come into effect three months after it is passed.
+It mandates the General Council to establish a scheme within twelve months to create a Specialist Register for cosmetic surgeons.
+This register will list medical practitioners with relevant qualifications and credentials in cosmetic surgery or procedures.
+The General Council must define the criteria for inclusion, considering recommendations from the Royal College of Surgeons' Cosmetic Surgery Interspecialty Committee.
+Individuals previously removed from the register for misconduct will be excluded.
+The bill applies to England, Wales, Scotland, and Northern Ireland and will come into force three months after passage.

 Government Spending

-The bill doesn't directly specify government spending figures.
-The cost will likely involve administrative expenses for the General Council in creating and maintaining the new register and associated processes.
-No specific figures are provided in the bill text.
+The bill doesn't specify direct government spending.
+The cost will likely be associated with the General Council's implementation of the new register and is not detailed in the provided text.

 Groups Affected

-• Royal College of Surgeons: Their recommendations will be considered in establishing the registration criteria.
+- Royal College of Surgeons: Their recommendations will inform the criteria for inclusion on the register.

 Powered by nyModel